renswilderom/renswilderom.github.io/publications.md

 - The moral affordances of online sex talk: Sexual meaning-making and the creation of moral spaces on a Dutch discussion forum.
 With Myra Bosman and Giselinde Kuipers.
 Status: Revise and resubmit at _The Sociological Review_.

-- Disruption in public technology projects: How markets shape public in preparation	technologies.
+- Multi-Actors Governance in Megaprojects: narratives as governance instruments.
 With Giovanni Esposito and others.
-Status: will be submitted in due course.
+Status: in preperation.

 ## See also
 [Google Scholar](https://scholar.google.com/citations?user=czGM1vUAAAAJ&hl=nl){:target="_blank"}